What Ails Generative Structure-based Drug Design: Expressivity is Too Little or Too Much?: SIMPLE STRUCTURE-BASED DRUG DESIGN

 \subsection{Performance-aware learning}

-Typically, one would train the unlabelled graph model $p(U^M | G^P)$ to match the empirical distribution.
+Typically, the unlabelled graph model $p(U^M | G^P)$ is trained to match the data distribution.
 However, we hypothesize that observed ligand-protein complexes contain examples with suboptimal binding, and propose to focus on the most promising complexes with the following procedure.
-We first learn a binding surrogate $g_\theta$ to predict binding affinity from unlabelled graph alone,
+We first learn a scoring model $g_\theta$ to predict binding affinity from unlabelled graph alone,

+To represent $U^M$ we use properties describing its structure such as its number of rings, number of rotatable bonds and graph diameter, which cannot be learned by MPGNNs (See Appendix \ref{app:vina_approx} for details).
 Next, we use $g_\theta$ to score unlabelled graphs from a repository of molecules, and choose those with the best predicted affinities.
 We define a generative distribution